agarwalvipin/open_cfa/docs/LOS/Quant/Reading 2.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The relationship between a bond's price and its yield is **inverse**.
+💡 CFA Exam Tip ✍️:The relationship between a bond's price and its yield is **inverse**.
 If the market interest rate (yield) goes up, the bond's price goes down.
 If the yield goes down, the price goes up.
 This is a fundamental concept you *must* know.

 </div>
 </div>